prgcont/workshop-ansible/lesson-1/README.md

 ### Tasks:
 - create empty directory for this workshop
-- download vagrantfile for this workshop into your working directory TODO - link
+- download `Vagrantfile` for this workshop into your working directory TODO - link
-- start up your vagrant VMs defined in Vagrantfile
+- start up your vagrant VMs defined in `Vagrantfile`
 - check that you can SSH from your hypervisor into both of your VMs
 - check that synced-folders are working